saif-ellafi/foundryvtt-mythic-gme/README.md

     7. Import mythic deck Macros for your preset game (or use these as guidance)
     8. If everything works, you can delete the zip file from there.
 It is not needed.
 5. Say thanks if you like this :)

-**CUSTOMIZATION** - Macros use Roll Tables!
-Going to **Module Settings** lets you choose which tables are being used and can be configured.
-Table names must begin with **Mythic** in order to be eligible (this is to avoid dropdown crowding).

-**WARNING** - If you installed pre-release builds from manifest links, please uninstall and reinstall the module from Foundry!
-Important scripts have changed since.

 ## Author